-Remote memory The ability to recall events that occurred many years ago.

-Retrograde amnesia The inability to remember events that occurred for a time period immediately before a brain injury.

-S

-Short-term memory The ability to recall things occurring within a few seconds to a day.
-Shunt A surgically placed tube which removes excess fluid from the brain.

-Spasticity Increased tension or contractions of the muscles causing stiff and awkward movements.

-Subarachnoid hemorrhage Bleeding which occurs between the layers of membranes coating the brain.

-Subdural hemorrhage Bleeding which occurs between the brain and the dura (tissue which covers and protects the brain).

-Subdural hematoma A blood clot that forms between the brain and the dura.
+Remote memory: The ability to recall events that occurred many years ago.
+Retrograde amnesia: The inability to remember events that occurred for a time period immediately before a brain injury. $\underline{\mathbf{S}}$ Short-term memory: The ability to recall things occurring within a few seconds to a day.
+Shunt: A surgically placed tube that removes excess fluid from the brain.
+Spasticity: Increased tension or contractions of the muscles causing stiff and awkward movements.
+Subarachnoid hemorrhage: Bleeding which occurs between the layers of membranes coating the brain.
+Subdural hemorrhage: Bleeding which occurs between the brain and the dura (tissue that covers and protects the brain).
+Subdural hematoma: A blood clot that forms between the brain and the dura.
+T Temporal lobe: The middle part of the brain on both sides, located behind the ear.

-T

-Temporal lobe The middle part of the brain on both sides, located behind the ear.
 This area controls our ability to process and understand the meaning of the verbal message and our memory functions.

-Tracking The ability to follow objects (with the eyes or ears).
+Tracking: The ability to follow objects (with the eyes or ears).

-Traumatic brain injury Injury to the brain caused by an external force, resulting from a blast or a blow to the head.
+Traumatic brain injury: Injury to the brain caused by an external force, resulting from a blast or a blow to the head. $\underline{\mathbf{V}}$ Ventricles: Connected hollow spaces in the brain that help to produce, filter, and distribute cerebrospinal fluid.
+Visual agnosia: Problems recognizing common objects.

-\mathbf{V}

-Ventricles Connected hollow spaces in the brain that help to produce, filter, and distribute cerebrospinal fluid.

-Visual agnosia Problems recognizing common objects.

-Visual memory Memory of things seen.
+Visual memory: Memory of things seen.

-Visual perceptual deficit Visual-spatial problems caused when the brain has difficulty understanding what is seen.
+Visual perceptual deficit: Visual-spatial problems caused when the brain has difficulty understanding what is seen.

+Acknowledgements

+The Florida Institute for Neurologic Rehabilitation, Inc. Bryn Mawr Rehab Hospital

+-

+-

+-